 Although the data in inconclusive at this point, the shake-and-catch harvest method shows potential viability.
 We found that the kernel fill was slightly greater off of trees harvested via the shake-and-catch method compared to the traditional method–though we certainly harvested fewer nuts overall.
 See attached PDF for research results from 2018 and 2019

 While we don’t think that Shake and Catch harvest methods are able to fully replace traditional (off the ground) methods of harvesting due to the lower percentage of the crop harvested, the research did lead to other research endeavors in partnership with the Hallett Lab at the University of Oregon looking at two main research area.
 1) integrating pig grazing into hazelnut orchard and surrounding oak woodlands in order to disrupt filbert worm life cycles and 2) establishing and managing for prairie plants in the under story of hazelnut orchards.
-Both of these research efforts are ongoing and a PHD student is planning to apply for a Graduate Student SARE grant through Western SARE in order to continue this line of research.
+Both of these research efforts are ongoing and a PHD student applied for a Graduate Student SARE grant through Western SARE in order to continue this line of research.
+Also a National Institute for Food and Agriculture Agroecosystem grant was funded in order to continue this line of research.

 We feel that Shake and Catch harvesting on it’s own is probably not a viable option for commercial hazelnut producers at this point.
 However, as we mentioned above, continuing to explore ways to further integrate livestock and biological diversity into hazelnut orchards is an area of research that is ripe for innovation.